Skip to content

 The Case for Building In-House

-Internal document validation projects average 6-12 months to first production deployment and EUR 195,000 in initial development costs for a team of 2 developers.
+Internal document validation projects average 6-12 months to first production deployment and AUD 320,000 in initial development costs for a team of 2 developers.
 Large IT projects run over budget 45% of the time while delivering 56% less value than planned, according to McKinsey's 2025 survey of IT executives (McKinsey IT Project Performance).
 The arguments for building are neither frivolous nor wrong.
 They reflect genuine engineering and business concerns:

 • "We understand our business rules better than any vendor."